bakamoridesu/dog_breed_classifier/README.md

 ## List of possible improvements

-Although all the project goals are achieved, there is alot of stuff to do here.
+Although all of the project goals are achieved, there is alot of stuff to do here.
 But since this app was made within a Deep Learning Nanodegree the main work is in improving the accuracy of predictions .
 * Prediction improvements:
   - Data Augmentation
   - Functionality for dog mutts